vicjulrin/Matching_Counterfactual_Forest/README.md

 # Pre-matching exploratory analysis

-This phase involves analyzing distributions and assessing the balance of variables across the type of governance group.
+This phase involves analyzing distributions and assessing the balance of variables across the type of governance groups.
 It provides an initial diagnostic of the data, setting the stage for understanding the impact of the matching process.

       # Propensity scores calculation.
-      # Identifies the 'treated' group based on 'type_gov', then calculates the standardized differences for selected variables before matching.
+      # Identifies the 'treated' group based on type of governance, then calculates the standardized differences for selected variables before matching.
     treated <-(data[,type_gov] ==1)
     cov <-data[,selected_variables]
     std.diff <-apply(cov,2,function(x) 100*(mean(x[treated])- mean(x[!treated]))/(sqrt(0.5*(var(x[treated]) + var(x[!treated]))))) %>% abs()